-I have a simple and transparent fee schedule based on the value of your investment portfolio.
+I have a simple and transparent fee based on the complexity of your personal situation and the amount in your investment portfolio.

-This fee schedule includes all financial planning, investment management, coordination with your other professional advisors, regular meetings and full access to me during working hours.
-One fourth of the fee is charged each calendar quarter and deducted from your investment accounts.
-I combine, within a household, all accounts in the family relationship to give you the lowest blended fee.
+My fee includes all financial planning, investment management, coordination with your other professional advisors, regular meetings and full access to me during working hours.
+One-fourth of the fee is charged each calendar quarter and deducted from your investment accounts.

 Yes.
 The investments I recommend have expense ratios that range from 0.06% to 0.12%.
 This is not an explicit fee that you pay.
 Instead it is deducted from the return of your portfolio.

 Fidelity Investments, where my clients custody their accounts, may charge transaction fees for some investments, though the investments I typically recommend and use have no transaction fees associated with them.

 There are no other fees that my clients pay.

 While it’s important to compare service and value delivered in addition to fees, I’ve found over the years that the total fees my clients pay are approximately 25-50% less than many advisors when ALL fees and expenses are included.
 Of course, there will always be exceptions.
 I’m happy to discuss this with you in detail and provide you with a thorough review of your current fees and expenses at no cost or obligation.